nasa/harmony-regridding-service/README.md

 At this time, the service only requires dependencies that can be obtained via Pip.
 The service dependencies are contained in `pip_requirements.txt`.
 Additional test dependencies are listed in `tests/pip_test_requirements.txt`.
+Developers will want to install those listed in `dev-requirements.txt`.

 ## Local development:

 Local testing of service functionality is best achieved via a local instance of [Harmony](https://github.com/nasa/harmony).
-Please see instructions there regarding creation of a local Harmony instance.
+Please see instructions there regarding creation of a local Harmony-In-A-Box instance.

 If testing small functions locally that do not require inputs from the main Harmony application, it is recommended that you create a Python virtual